mappite/aGotino/README.md

 Tested with HC-05 (Bluetooth Classic - recommended for SkySafari/Stellarium Plus) and HC-08/10 (BLE) BT modules - just wire BT module RX&TX pins to Arduino TX&RX, BT module RX pin is rated 3.3v so you should use a couple of resistors as voltage divider to lower Arduino TX voltage (I did not).

-You can then connect using [Serial Bluetooth Terminal App](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=it&gl=US) or SkySafary/Stellarium Plus from mobile devices.
+From a mobile device you can then connect using [Serial Bluetooth Terminal App](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=it&gl=US) or SkySafary/Stellarium Plus - or I assume any other app that supports LX200.

 On a PC you can configure the bluetooth connection as a serial device in your computer and connect via Stellarium/Indi (on Linux, setup /dev/rfcomm0 or for BLE devices see [BLE-Serial](https://github.com/Jakeler/ble-serial)).